Cherreads

 Her eyes dragged over me in clear disbelief.

-The cold night air vanished.
-My cheek was suddenly on fire, stinging with a heat that made my eyes water and turned the world white.
+My head snapped sideways.
+My cheek was on fire, stinging with a heat that made my eyes water and turned the world white.

 "How dare you?" the woman snapped, her voice cutting through the silent night.
 "What filthy hole did you crawl out from?
 You think you can deceive us?"